Body Donation Program

 Can my family donate my body on my behalf?

 In the absence of a duly signed and witnessed consent form, and "prior registration with the Body Donation Program", the University cannot accept a body bequest.

-The Body Donation Program is closed over the Christmas and New Year period from noon on Friday 21st December.
-(The University will be closed from Monday 24 December, 2018 and will re-open on Monday 7 January, 2019).
+The Body Donation Program is closed over the Christmas and New Year period from noon on Friday 20 December 2019 and reopening on Monday 6 January 2020.

-During this time no deceased donors will be accepted into the program.
-Families are advised to proceed with normal funeral arrangements.
+During this time no deceased donors will be accepted into the Body Donation Program.
+Families are advised to proceed with their own funeral arrangements.

 In conjunction with the Metropolitan Cemeteries Board, a memorial garden was established in 2003 at Karrakatta Cemetery.

 If requested, ashes of donors can be interred in this garden and their names recorded on a plaque for that year.